 Another alternative would be to manually move all of your existing emails locally on the computer.
 In order to do this, we will have to enable once again POP forwarding on the current Gmail account and also configure a 3rd party email handler to download all your emails.
 At the end of this process, all existing emails will be deleted from Google’s Inbox and stored on the PC.

 - Once logged in to your Google Mail account, click on the Settings wheel and then on the Settings button itself.

 - Go to the Forwarding and POP/IMAP section and enable POP for all mail by selecting the first radio button.

-- From the drop-down menu, chose to delete Gmail’s copy and then click on the Save Changes button.
+- From the drop-down menu, choose to delete Gmail’s copy and then click on the Save Changes button.